 One area where the Canon PowerShot D30 waterproof digital camera struggles versus others in its price range is in terms of image quality.
 Canon placed a 1/2.3-inch image sensor in this waterproof model, which is the smallest image sensor in physical size that you’ll find in digital cameras.
-The D30 also only offers 12.1 megapixels of resolution, which is well below average in today’s market.
+The D30 also only offers 12.1 megapixels of resolution with the CMOS sensor, which is well below average in today’s market.

 The Canon PowerShot D30 manual control features are extremely limited.
 You’ll have a Program shooting mode you can use, but it only offers control over features such as ISO and white balance.
 Canon designed this model to be used in automatic mode most of the time.

 Most cameras with such small image sensors don’t perform well in low light.
 However, Canon gave this model HS (high sensitivity) technology, which allows the small image sensor to work a little better than expected in low light.
 This is an important feature to find in a waterproof camera, as the lighting conditions underwater can vary greatly.

 The D30 offers a flash embedded in the corner of the front panel of the camera, which is what you’d expect to find in a basic camera.
 Unfortunately, there’s no option to add external flash units, which would help quite a bit with the dark conditions you’ll encounter in underwater photography.
 If you choose not to use the flash, you can increase the ISO to around 800 before you’ll notice significant noise (incorrect pixels) in the images.